Closures & Hours Changes

-The earlier the disease is confirmed, the sooner you can get treatment, feel better, and improve the quality of your life.
-This can also reduce your risk of other health problems, such as substance use disorder.
+The earlier the condition is diagnosed, the sooner you can get treatment, feel better, and improve the quality of your life.
+This can also reduce your risk of other health conditions, such as substance use disorder.

 Bipolar disorder is treatable.
 A treatment plan can make you feel better.

 You may need to try several medicines to find the best combination.

 Counseling is also an important part of treatment.
 It can help you cope with some of the work and relationship issues that the condition may cause.